 Mind Australia Limited is one of the country's leading community-managed specialist mental health service providers with a range of residential, mobile outreach, centre based and online services.
-We have been supporting people dealing with the day-to-day impacts of mental illness, as well as their families, friends and carers for 40 years.
+We have been supporting people dealing with the day-to-day impacts of mental illness, as well as their families, friends and carers for over 40 years.

 We provide practical and motivational support that helps people to develop the skills they need to move on, thrive and improve the quality of their lives.
 This includes helping people with the things that make them feel strong and healthy, such as being in control of their life, being resilient and participating in their community.
 We also work with people to address poverty, housing, education and employment.
 It is an approach to mental health and wellbeing that is based on a foundation of human rights and looks at the whole person in the context of their daily life.

 From our years of experience, we know that every individual's journey to a life of meaning and purpose is a very personal one, which is why we are committed to helping each individual achieve their dreams.
 And why we deliver our support services in ways that are flexible and offer genuine choice and control.